Mauriyin/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-Network simulation in ns-3, MAC scheduling
+Network simulation in ns-3, MAC scheduling, V2X communication

 **Network simulation in ns-3** :

 - Develop the ns3-ai model: A paper accepted by WNS3-2020.
 - Wi-Fi 802.11ax Performance Evaluation and Improvement.

-**MAC scheduling** : A journal paper accepted by TCOM.
+**MAC scheduling** : A paper accepted by VTC 2020 fall and a journal paper accepted by TCOM.

+**V2X communication** : A paper accepted by VTC 2020 fall.

 """